 CapMan has made commitments to the funds it manages.
 Most existing commitments will typically be called in to funds within the next four years.

 Interest rate risk

-CapMan has subsidiaries outside the Euro zone with equity exposed to movements in foreign currency exchange rates (Sweden, Norway and the United Kingdom).
+CapMan has subsidiaries outside the Euro zone with equity exposed to movements in foreign currency exchange rates (Sweden, and the United Kingdom).